andromedado/pokemon-go-iv-calculator/README.md

 Pokemon can be any case (upper/lower/mixed), OR you can use pokedex id (e.g. Ivysaur == 2)

+There's an optional fifth argument: Boolean : neverUpgraded.
+If you've never upgraded the pokemon, pass `true`.
+This reduces the possible levels the pokemon could be.

 ## Credit

 Inspired by :